 Newspaper reports.
-Each week by noon on Thursday (except for wks 7 & 14) post an analysis of a newspaper article from the previous week on Latin America from one of the 4 daily newspapers distributed on campus (New York Times, St. Louis Post Dispatch, Kansas City Star, or USA Today) to the discussion board on the Blackboard web page.
+By noon on Thursday for 12 of the 15 weeks of the semester post an analysis of a newspaper article from the previous week on Latin America from one of the 4 daily newspapers distributed on campus (New York Times, St. Louis Post Dispatch, Kansas City Star, or USA Today) to the discussion board on the Blackboard web page.
+If you would like to use a different source for this assignment, please have me approve it in advance.
 Briefly describe the content of the article and then analyze its historical, social, and political significance.
 Be sure to include the title and author (if given) of the article, the name of the newspaper, and the date it was published, and the section/page numbers.
-Place the title of the article in the subject line of the post so that subsequent analyses on the same article are together in one thread.
+Place the title of the article in the subject line of the post, and if someone has already written on your article post a response that extends the discussion of its significance.
 The critiques will be graded on a scale similar to the daily identification terms.

 Primary source analyses.
-Analyze three of the primary sources in Charlip's Consider the Source: Documents in Latin American History.
+Analyze six primary sources, three each in Charlip/Burn's Consider the Source: Documents in Latin American History and three from O'Connor/Garofalo's Gender and Race, Empire and Nation.
 Consider these questions: